xan105/node-cgo-regodit/README.md

 ### RegListAllValues
 `(root: string, key: string): string[] | []`

-List all values name for a given key.
+List all values name for a given key.<br />
 NB: For a more complete listing see RegExportKey below.

 ```js